 This one is either a short stay or one for those who have some cash to spend.
 It might not be as exotic as some other Asian countries, but you will not regret choosing it as a place to spend your time.
 With a vast mix of cultures and four main languages, it is an exciting place.
 There is plenty to do regarding walks, museums, art and of course food.
 Like Japan (and many other countries) you will have to pay strict attention to their laws, there are fines for a lot of things.
 If you are staying here for a while, you will be able to find jobs similar to that of most Asian countries.
 TEFL is a solid choice.
 You can also get in touch with gap year specialist companies that will help you out.
 You might love it so much you’re left wonder how much a mortgage loan will be, and how long it will take you to learn the language.

 This might seem a little unfair to lump some countries together, but their ability to be linked by a fantastic train system means that you can get a whole lot done while here.
 Interrailing is a very popular choice amongst people who want to experience a lot of different cultures in a pretty short amount of time.
 The top of most peoples list is France, more specifically Paris.
 You can opt to take courses in art, history and learn French at the same time.
 Most people speak English and contrary to some popular myth the French are a welcoming and hospitable bunch.
 If you want to get a job while here, ideally you’ll have learned some French, and you can pretty much apply for any service type job.
+Don’t forget to bring the correct protective measures on your trip.
 A top tip is to try not to live in any of the main cities, the prices of accommodation will be much higher than you wages might stretch.